-There’s something magical about gazing down at your baby while they’re breastfeeding, the gentle guzzling noises, those sleepy, milk-drunk eyes – bliss!
+There’s something magical about gazing down at your baby while they’re breastfeeding, the gentle guzzling noises, those sleepy, milk-drunk eyes – bliss.

 But breastfeeding can also be mysterious.

-We had a chat to Melbourne lactation consultant Susan Shaw to find out how to tell if baby is feeding enough, and why our milk supply changes over the first few weeks.
+We had a chat to Melbourne lactation consultant Susan Shaw to find out how to tell if a baby is feeding enough, and why our milk supply changes over the first few weeks.

 In the first few days after birth, breast milk supply is under hormonal control and doesn’t start out as a supply and demand process.
 This stage of lactation will occur whether a mother is breastfeeding her baby or not.

 - 30-40 hours after birth when the ‘milk comes in’, milk production then depends upon milk being regularly removed from the breast, from either a baby or a pump, to continue the milk production.

 - Frequent removal of breast milk is the main control mechanism for breast milk supply.

 - If a baby is sleepy and not draining the breast well, the milk will accumulate and only what is removed by baby will be replenished.

 - Supply equals demand, so milk removal is driven by the babies appetite.

 Supply and demand usually balances out by six weeks, and if baby continues to feed on demand, draining the breasts as efficiently as he/she can, milk will continue to be produced meeting babies growing needs.